Lawyer Explains Name Change After a Divorce in Illinois

 - Documents pertaining to children, such as school contact information

 You can elect to complete a name change on your own.
 But the process can be time-consuming, and there are a few time-sensitive steps.
-To eliminate these final obstacles, contact the legal professionals at Nottage and Ward, LLP, to assist you.
+To eliminate these final obstacles, contact the Chicago divorce lawyers at Nottage and Ward, LLP, to assist you.
 A call to (312) 332-2915 can schedule your initial meeting and provide you with peace of mind, knowing that you have over 30 years of experience working to help you move forward after this difficult time in your life.

 To learn more, click here.